-Thankfully, we can treat these concerns without any effort by using a good night cream.
+Thankfully, we can manage these concerns with a good night cream.
 "Our skin repairs and rejuvenates as we sleep," explains Grant, "so nighttime is ideal to get the most benefit out of your active ingredients."

-Use retinol at night.
-"Some ingredients such as retinol are unstable in sunlight," says Grant, which is why night is the ideal time to apply products that contain it.
+Use a retinol at night.
+"Some ingredients, such as retinol, are unstable in sunlight," says Grant, which is why night is the ideal time to apply products that contain it.
 "Keeping the skin moist and supple throughout the night is essential to waking with a plump, dewy complexion."

 How to use it in your routine.
 After cleansing, Grant recommends layering your night cream over your serum.

 Where to use it.
-Don't forget to apply your cream to your neck and décolletage.
+Don't forget to apply the cream to your neck and décolletage.
 "Remember your face ends at your bust," she adds.

-- Fine line and crease prevention: Use antioxidants like resveratrol, green tea, idebenone, vitamin E and coenzyme Q10 to "neutralize free radicals and prevent new creases and lines from forming."
+- Fine line and crease prevention: Use antioxidants like resveratrol, green tea, idebenone, vitamin E, and Coenzyme Q10 (CoQ10) to "neutralize free radicals and prevent new creases and lines from forming."